Hair Growth & Hair Health

 What deficiency causes hair loss?

-What nutrients are best for hair growth?
+What nutrients are most important for hair growth?